 As a class we have created our own class charters which is agreed by every member of the class.

 After your children’s teachers have completed initial assessments, your child will receive regular weekly homework.
+This will usually be set on purple mash and you will find your child's login in their reading diary.
 It is important that your child does their best to have a go at completing each piece of homework brought home.

 In addition to weekly Literacy or Maths homework children are given spellings on a Friday, which should be practised regularly ready for their spellings test on the following Friday.

 Your child will also take home 2 reading books that should be read daily if possible.
-Please encourage your children to read at home and make a note of this in their 'FAB 4' reading diary.
-We will monitor how many times your child is reading at home and reward them weekly and half termly for regular reading.
+Please encourage your children to read at home and make a note of this in their reading diary